 The heightened interest in joint ventures may reflect a more cautious approach to expansion, but companies need to be aware of the challenges of these arrangements and the risks of close association with another organization.

-The latest edition of Baker & McKenzie’s International Joint Ventures Handbook is designed to help lawyers and non-lawyers understand the breadth and depth of business and legal considerations associated with joint ventures and ways to navigate the joint venture journey, including:
+The latest edition of our International Joint Ventures Handbook is designed to help lawyers and non-lawyers understand the breadth and depth of business and legal considerations associated with joint ventures and ways to navigate the joint venture journey, including:

 - An overview of different approaches to corporate alliances